 You can learn more about snap rings in my article on what are snap rings and how to use them

 Why use snap ring pliers?

-Although you can try other hacks when you are trapped, the most appropriate way to remove or install retaining rings is by using retaining ring pliers.
+Although you can try other hacks to remove circlips when you are trapped, the most appropriate way to remove or install any retaining ring is with retaining ring pliers.
 These pliers have strong jaws for squeezing or expanding a snap ring in or out of the groove.
-They hardly damage the rings.
+These pliers will hardly damage a retaining ring.

-In a nutshell, snap rings pliers can save you a lot of valuable time when working on assemblies that utilize snap rings.
-And since sometimes you may not know whether you will come across the lock rings, it is just good to have a pair of snap ring pliers at hand if not a set.
+In a nutshell, snap ring pliers can save you a lot of valuable time when working on assemblies that utilize snap rings.
+And since sometimes you may not know whether you will come across these lock rings, it is just good to have a pair of snap ring pliers at hand if not a set.